Oct 17, 2022

-On the other hand, if you had missing shingles, or the leak was caused by a maintenance issue, your insurer will probably not cover you.
+On the other hand, if you had missing shingles, or a maintenance issue caused the leak, your insurer will probably not cover you.

 Will a new roof lower my insurance?

 If you are planning on any home renovations this year, you may want to consider upgrading your roof to help lower your policy.
-Investing in a new roof can help lower payments because you are reducing the risk of your home.
+Investing in a new roof can help lower payments because you reduce your home's risk.
 The newer the roof, the less risk there is for leaks and therefore a lower chance of claims.